VermiIIi0n/async-tinydb/README.md

 class MyID(BaseID):
   def __init__(self, value: Any):
         """
-        Should be able to convert str into MyID instance if you want to use JSONStorage.
+        You should be able to convert str into MyID instance if you want to use JSONStorage.
         """

     def __str__(self) -> str:
         """
         Optional.
-        Should be implement if you want to use JSONStorage.
+        It should be implemented if you want to use JSONStorage.
         """

     def __hash__(self) -> int: